Orderability of link quandles: Introduction

-The notion of orderability can be defined for quandles just as for groups.
-Since link quandles are deeply related to link groups, it seems natural to explore orderability of quandles.
-A recent work \cite{bps} of Bardakov-Passi-Singh on the study of zero-divisors in quandle rings began the study of orderability of quandles.
+The notion of orderability can be defined for magmas just as for groups.
+Since quandles represent interesting examples of non-associative magmas and link quandles are deeply related to link groups, it seems natural to explore orderability of quandles.
+Orderability of magmas including conjugation quandles of bi-orderable groups has been analyzed in \cite{DDHPV}.
+Further, in recent works \cite{Ha2018, HaValentina}, the space of right orders on the conjugation quandle of the countably infinite rank free group has been shown to be the Cantor set.
+Another recent work \cite{bps} investigated orderability of quandles for studying zero-divisors in quandle rings.
 Unlike groups, one sided orderability of quandles does not imply the other sided orderability.
 We also explore interconnections between orderability of quandles and that of their enveloping groups.
 Our results show that orderability of link quandles behave quite differently than that of corresponding link groups.
-For instance, we show that the knot quandle of the trefoil knot is neither left nor right orderable, whereas knot quandles of many fibered prime knots, for example figure-eight knot, are right-orderable.
+For instance, we show that the knot quandle of the trefoil knot is neither left nor right orderable, whereas knot quandles of many fibered prime knots, for example the figure-eight knot, are right-orderable.